-When you finally set aside some time to pray have you ever felt like this . . .
+When you finally set aside some time to pray, have you ever felt like you needed a plan . . .

 If we are really honest, each of us feels this way at some time.
-And if you are a Mom with little ones, before you even get started praying some small person will likely interrupt you!
+And if you are a Mom with little ones, before you even start praying, some small person will likely interrupt you!

 I spend a lot of time hanging out with young Moms.
 Recently in three separate conversations, I was asked,

 “Susan, how in the world do you organize your prayer life?
-Do you have a plan?”
+Do you have a prayer plan?”

 Actually, I do have a plan.

-It’s always evolving and it’s not perfect.
-But it does help me to focus and it keeps me from feeling overwhelmed with too many needs for one time of prayer.
+It’s constantly evolving, and it’s not perfect.
+But it does help me to focus, and it keeps me from feeling overwhelmed with too many needs for one time of prayer.

-I have a simple notebook in which I have inserted dividers – one for each day of the week.
-Every day I pray for myself, my husband and each of my five married kids and their children.
+I have a simple notebook for my prayer plan in which I have inserted dividers – one for each day of the week.
+Every day I pray for myself, my husband, and each of my five married kids and their children.

 Tuesday it’s for our marriages.
-Right when our kids were born I began to pray for their future spouses (if it was God’s plan that they marry).
-I prayed these little boys and girls would come to know Christ at an early age and I prayed for the parents who were raising them.
+Right when our kids were born, I began to pray for their future spouses (if it was God’s plan that they marry).
+I prayed these little boys and girls would come to know Christ at an early age, and I prayed for the parents raising them.
 I secretly hoped there were parents somewhere praying for me!
-Today I’m praying for my grandchildren’s future spouses.
+So today I’m praying for my grandchildren’s future spouses.

-Friday’s is “heart for the world” day.
+Friday is “heart for the world” day.
 How desperately we need a vision and love for people outside our cloistered circles.
-I ask God to give to each of us a passion for one country and ways to invest in the poor in our own communities.
+I ask God to give each of us a passion for one country and ways to invest in the poor in our own communities.

-There’s not one right way to do this.
-Mine is only one idea.
+There’s no one right way to do this.
+My prayer plan is only one idea.
 But we can begin by purchasing that notebook and some new pens!